KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat)
 - The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)
 - The pause animation on the Star Forge when confronting Bastila had the wrong participant: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+- The player was briefly visible before the game was supposed to actually start
 - The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
+- The Sandpeople Storyteller had an incorrect soundset (reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
 - There is an inaccessible container in The One's compound
 - Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)
 - Two Sith archaeologists are female instead of male: [Male Sith Archaeologist Restoration 1.0](http://deadlystream.com/forum/files/file/1204-male-sith-archaeologist-restoration/)